-Temporary staff will not be used to cover for annual leave, or be included in the establishment numbers for calculating allowances such as annual leave, study etc.
+Temporary staff must not be used to cover for annual leave, non-mandatory training or be included in the establishment numbers for calculating allowances such as annual leave, study etc.

-All staff in pay bands 2 to 7 are eligible for overtime payments, where the situation is in line with the Agenda for Change Terms and Conditions of Service.
+All staff in pay bands 2 to 7 are eligible for overtime payments, where the situation is in line with the Agenda for Change Terms and Conditions of Service, however the offer of overtime must be pre-agreed with the Division Head or higher.

 In line with the Agenda for Change Terms and Conditions of Service, overtime payments are applicable where an individual has worked over and above the AfC contractual full time hours which are 37.5 hour per week.
 A number of our staff work shift patterns and rotas which can be worked over a period of weeks.
 In such situations, overtime payments are only applicable where an individual works hours over and above the full time allocation of the period of the rota i.e. 37.5 hours multiplied by the number of weeks in the rota cycle, deducting any time owed to the Trust from a previous rota cycle.
+As rota cycles may vary, this calculation must be made over whichever is the greater; either a minimum of 4 weeks or the whole rota period.